gabemartinez/clastestsuite/README.md

 # Project Name

-CLAS Test Suite: The CLAS Test Suite are tools for automating visual regression tests across ASU Webspark CLAS sites.
+CLAS Test Suite: The CLAS Test Suite are tools for automating visual regression tests and web standards checklist across ASU Webspark CLAS sites.

 ## Installation

-TODO: Describe the installation process
+Clone repo and cd into folder.

+Install nodemon globally.

+Install npm dependencies:
+$npm install

+Then start app:
+$npm start

 ## Usage

-TODO: Write usage instructions
+This is an Express.js app and once you start the server you can navigate to http://localhost:3000 to use.

 ## Contributing